marinoandrea/DCPLschema/docs/reference/objects-and-events.md

     person_x is member
     ```

+#### Set Operations

+Unions (using the OR operator `|`) and intersections (using the AND operator `&`) of descriptors are also descriptors.

+!!! example

+    Any agent which is either `student` or `staff` is also a `university_member`:

+    ```
+    student | staff becomes university_member
+    ```

+A union descriptor can be expected to have only properties that are shared among all the descriptors.
+An intersection descriptor instead can be expected to have all the properties combined.

 #### Primitive Types

 Supported primitive types are all descriptors, and their instances are automatically described with them: